HAL subsystem

 Kernel initialization

-After loading kernel into the memory HAL initializaiton is executed.
-Typically this code is located in _init.S file and it is written in assembly language.
-Initialization function sets specific processor registers (e.g. control registers, segment registers, MPU/MMU registers), prepares kernel address space and passes control to main() function.
+After loading kernel into the memory HAL initialization is executed.
+Typically, this code is located in _init.S file, and it is written in assembly language.
+The initialization function sets specific processor registers (e.g. control registers, segment registers, MPU/MMU registers), prepares kernel address space, and passes control to main() function.

 Basic types

-Phoenix-RTOS 3 microkernel uses basic C types and few kernel-specific types defined in HAL.
+Phoenix-RTOS 3 microkernel uses basic C types and a few kernel-specific types defined in HAL.

 Syspage

 The low-level kernel initialization is based on syspage_t structure.
-This structure is prepared during the bootstrap process by operating system loader.
-It is stored on physical memory at address chosen by the loader.
-The syspage_t definition depends on the hardware architecture and provides information like physical memory maps, interrupts tables, preloaded user application etc. It should be treated as the main structure used for operating system configuration.
+This structure is prepared during the bootstrap process by the operating system loader.
+It is stored in physical memory at the address chosen by the loader.
+The syspage_tdefinition depends on the hardware architecture and provides information like physical memory maps, interrupts tables, preloaded user application, etc. It should be treated as the main structure used for operating system configuration.

 Spinlocks

-Spinlocks are basic primitives used for active synchronizaton of parallely executed instruction streams.
-They are implemented using special processor instruction (called test-and-set) used for atomic exchange of the value stored in the processor register with the value stored in the memory.
-From programmer point of view spinlock behaves like binary semaphore but the main difference is the active waiting.
-If spinlock is locked on the one processor and code running on other processor tries to lock it again the execution of the the locking operation fails and is repeated until it will be succeeded.
+Spinlocks are basic primitives used for active synchronization of parallelly executed instruction streams.
+They are implemented using special processor instruction (called test-and-set) used for the atomic exchange of the value stored in the processor register with the value stored in the memory.
+From a programmer's point of view, spinlock behaves like a binary semaphore, but the main difference is the active waiting.
+If spinlock is locked on one processor and code running on another processor tries to lock it again the execution of the locking operation fails and is repeated until it will be succeeded.
 To check the spinlock state in the memory the test-and-set instruction is used.
-In one operation the value indicating the lock is stored in the memory and previous value is retrieved into the register.
+In one operation the value indicating the lock is stored in the memory and the previous value is retrieved into the register.
 If the value from memory indicates the lock the operation is repeated.

 Console

-Console is used for presenting kernel messages until first process and terminal drivers are started.
-It is typically based on UART but it can use other display devices (on IA32 there is console based on VGA graphics adapter and keyboard).
-Console should work from the early boot stage and therefore it should be kept as simple as possible and should use no interrupts and other HAL mechanisms.
+The console is used for presenting kernel messages until the first process and terminal drivers are started.
+It is typically based on UART, but it can use other display devices (on IA32 there is a console based on a VGA graphics adapter and keyboard).
+The console should work from the early boot stage, and therefore it should be kept as simple as possible and should use no interrupts and other HAL mechanisms.

 String functions

-HAL provides set of string functions used for data copying and string manipulation.
-They correspond to ANSI C functions provided by compiler but compiler`s functions are not intentionally used.
+HAL provides a set of string functions used for data copying and string manipulation.
+They correspond to ANSI C functions provided by the compiler, but the compiler's functions are not intentionally used.
 The intention was to implement these functions from scratch to control the details of implementation and external references.

 MMU or MPU management